-Human Immunodeficiency Virus (HIV) is a virus which infects specific cells of the immune system such as T cells (specifically CD4+ T cells) and causes a lifelong severe illness with a long incubation period.
-When HIV attacks the immune system so serious that the patients can’t fight off infections and disease, HIV infection leads to acquired immunodeficiency syndrome stage, or AIDS.
+Human Immunodeficiency Virus (HIV) is a virus that infects specific cells of the immune system such as T cells (specifically CD4+ T cells) and causes a lifelong severe illness with a long incubation period.
+When HIV attacks the immune system and the patients can’t fight off infections and disease, HIV infection leads to acquired immunodeficiency syndrome (AIDS) stage.

-HIV can be transmitted by sexual contact, by sharing needles or syringes for drug injection, or through blood transfusions with a HIV infected person.
-Also, babies born to HIV-infected women may become infected or during birth or through feeding breast milk.
+HIV can be transmitted by sexual contact (anal sex, oral sex, vaginal sex, etc.), by sharing needles or syringes for drug injection, or through blood transfusions.
+Also, babies born to HIV-infected women may be infected during birth or through feeding breast milk.

-Although there is no safe and effective cure for HIV, there exist some effective combination therapies combination therapies, which conduct impressive efficiency on prolonging life expectancy of HIV-infected people, and even lowering their chance of infecting others.
-It is important that HIV-infected people have the medical care and treatment early and have the greatest effect.(Case Defined)
+Although there is no effective cure for HIV so far, some effective combination therapies conduct impressive efficiency in prolonging life expectancy of HIV-infected people and even lowering their chance of infecting others.
+It is important that HIV-infected people receive medical care and treatment as early as possible to have a better prognosis.

 Prevention and Control

 - Reducing the number of new HIV infections.

 - Promoting apposite HIV prevention educations and policy for different vulnerable groups.

 - Developing multiple programs for HIV testing, consultation and referral services. (e.g. Implementing HIV self-test program which allows people to order HIV self-test kits online, then pay and pickup the kits at chained convenient stores.)

 - Post-exposure Prophylaxis (PEP) for occupational and non-occupational exposure to HIV.